Submissions

 Submission Criteria

-- ACGME-Specific Learning Objectives: (4 required) Each learning objective should reflect one of the six ACGME Core Competencies
+5. ACGME-Specific Learning Objectives: Each learning objective should reflect one of the six (4 required) ACGME Core Competencies

-- Session Coordinator: and up to seven additional speakers (maximum: eight total speakers)
+13. Session Coordinator and Faculty: and up to 4 additional speakers (maximum: five total speakers)

 Note: There is a submission fee of $85.